GIScience/gis-training-resource-center/content/Modul_6/en_qgis_spatial_tools_ex2.md

 The black points represent the centroids of the features of the input layer.
 The red circle indicates the centroid that requires editing.
 ```

-7. There is an issue that can be found when joining the datasets, but it can be solved by using the `Fix geometries` tool on the Covid-19 risk dataset.
+7. There is an issue that is produced when joining the datasets, but it can be solved by using the `Fix geometries` tool on the Covid-19 risk dataset.

 ```{figure} /fig/en_ex3_1_fix_geometries.PNG
 ---